Revolutionary treatments for mental health and addiction

 An anxiety disorder typically developed after experiencing a traumatic, frightening or distressing event.

-Our trained and highly experienced clinicians deliver an 11-session course of bespoke psychotherapy, which includes four sessions assisted by doses of medical grade ketamine, administered in a safe therapeutic setting.
+Our highly experienced clinicians deliver a course of bespoke therapy, which includes several sessions which include doses of medical grade ketamine, administered in a safe therapeutic setting.